GovTechSG/seed-docs-new/prerequisites-for-onboarding.md

    ```
   sudo ls /Library/Tanium/TaniumClient
    ```
-  2. When prompted for password, enter your macOS password.
+  2. Enter your macOS password when prompted.

-  3. If you see the below on your **Terminal**, it indicates that Tanium Client is installed on your device and go to step 4.
-If not, proceed to step d. **Remove Cloudflare WARP client**.
+  3. If you see confirmation, as shown in the image below, that Tanium Client is installed on your device, proceed to step 4.
+If not, continue to **step d.
+Remove the Cloudflare WARP client**.

    <kbd>![tanium-client](images/clean-up-instructions-macos.png)</kbd>

-  4. Run the following commands in **Terminal**.
+  4. Run the following commands in **Terminal**:

      ```
      sudo launchctl unload /Library/LaunchDaemons/com.tanium.taniumclient.plist